 During his lifetime he is said to have had an interest in copper engraving and experimented with it many times.
 He even made a bowl out of copper for the Sons of Liberty, a group of men against the Townshend Acts passed by Parliament and King George III.

 Paul Revere was an adamant patriot and strong supporter of John Hancock, Thomas Jefferson, Benjamin Franklin, and others during that time.
 Before his memorable ride, Revere also participated in the Boston Tea Party, where the patriots threw British tea into the harbor.

 After being alerted by the arrival of ships and by troop movements, Paul and some companions, who had been meeting secretly at the Green Dragon tavern in Boston, arranged their famous signal.
 "One if by land, and two if by sea" referred to lanterns in the north church steeple in Boston.

 It was prearranged for Revere to ride to Lexington to warn John Hancock and Samuel Adams when the British were to come.
-So when the fatal moment came Revere jumped upon his steed and rode towards Lexington, but not without stopping.
+So when the critical moment came Revere jumped upon his steed and rode towards Lexington, but not without stopping.
 He stopped at every house and warned the people that the British were coming and warned them to prepare themselves.